jenrichmond/RNotes_blogdown/content/portfolio/2018-08-27-dirty-data.md

 tags: []
 ---

 I have been doing lots of data wrangling recently and decided a needed a quick rundown of data cleaning in R. Turns out www.DataCamp.com has a course called exactly that.
-Here are note on useful things I learned.
+Here are notes on useful things I learned.

 #### Quick summaries